Jack Hyles: Controversies

-In October 1997, attorney Vernon Petria filed a lawsuit against First Baptist Church of Hammond, accusing the church and its pastor of allowing a mentally retarded woman to be sexually assaulted for six years.
+In October 1997, attorney Vernon Petria filed a lawsuit against First Baptist Church of Hammond, accusing the church and its pastor of allowing a woman with an intellectual disability to be sexually assaulted for six years.
 The civil suit filed in Lake Superior Court in Gary claims the woman was "induced by agents" of the church in 1991 to ride a bus to attend Sunday school at First Baptist and when she was in the care of the church she was sexually assaulted, molested, battered and raped more than once until 1996.
 Hyles was sued because he and his church "failed in their duty to protect her," Petri said.
 The lawsuit alleged this was a pattern of assault that can be traced to a Sunday in 1991, when a First Baptist teacher saw someone abusing the woman and reported it to church leaders and police, but the parents were never told and she kept going to church, where she was threatened into silence.
 The sexual abuse ended when the woman "developed a horrible infection and was taken to a doctor to find out what was wrong," Petri said.
 "When the doctor couldn't understand where the infection was coming from, she was admitted to a hospital where they found, embedded in her, a plastic object."
 The woman then told what happened, Petri said, recalling that a church program instructor led her to a room and served as a lookout while two to three males raped her.

 In response, Hyles said he would have been the first one to want someone punished for such an act and the church told police about the teacher's report in 1991.
 He went on to claim "our records show no attendance since 1991" and this "is a total shock to me."
 The woman and the church eventually settled the lawsuit for an undisclosed amount.